Adega

+Restaurant in San Jose, California, U.S.

-Adega was a Portuguese restaurant in the Little Portugal neighborhood of San Jose, California.
-Established in 2015, it became the city's first restaurant to be awarded a Michelin star in 2016.
-In Summer 2023, the owners announced that the restaurant would close at the end of the year, to be replaced by a second location of Petiscos, a more casual Portuguese restaurant with the same chefs.
-Ownership reversed course in October 2024 and announced Adega would reopen in November 2024.
+Adega is a Portuguese restaurant in the Little Portugal neighborhood of San Jose, California, United States.
+Established in 2015, it became the first restaurant in San Jose to be awarded a Michelin star, earning one star in 2016.
+In mid-2023, the owners announced that the restaurant would close at the end of the year, to be replaced by a second location of Petiscos, a more casual Portuguese restaurant with the same chefs.
+Ownership was transferred in October 2024 and announced Adega would reopen in November 2024.

+Description

+The restaurant serves traditional Portuguese food.

 History

 Adega (Portuguese for "wine cellar") opened in late 2015 as a cafe.
-It is located in the Little Portugal neighborhood of San Jose, and replaced Sousa's, also a Portuguese restaurant, which had occupied the building for 33 years.
-The owners are Carlos and Fernanda Carreira, who are wine importers and local residents; the chefs are their daughter Jessica Carreira, a patissier, and her business partner David Costa, who met while working at Eleven, a two Michelin star restaurant in Lisbon.
-The restaurant serves traditional Portuguese food.
+It is located in the Little Portugal neighborhood of San Jose, replacing Sousa's, another Portuguese restaurant that had owned the space for 33 years.

+Adega is owned by Carlos and Fernanda Carreira, who are wine importers and local residents; the chefs are their daughter Jessica Carreira, a patissier, and her business partner David Costa, who met while working at Eleven, a two Michelin star restaurant in Lisbon.
+Jessica had bought Sousa's while she was in Lisbon and remodeled it.

+In July 2023, it was announced that Adega would close in December 2023 and be replaced by a second location of Petiscos.
+The owners announced in October 2024 that Adega would reopen at its same location in November 2024.